Building Nations 2025

 6–7 August | Te Whanganui-a-Tara, Wellington

 Building Nations brings together leaders from across government, industry, iwi and community to shape a shared vision for future infrastructure in Aotearoa.
-This year’s programme challenges us to lift our sights, look beyond the next build, and think critically about how we enable enduring outcomes for people and places – including a keynote from Tonkin + Taylor Chief Executive Dr Penny Kneebone on building the infrastructure workforce of the future.
+This year’s programme challenges us to lift our sights, look beyond the next build, and think critically about how we enable enduring outcomes for people and places.
+We’ll also have a keynote session on day two – authored by Dr Penny Kneebone, Chief Executive of Tonkin + Taylor NZ, and delivered by Rhys Clark, Commercial Director, Government Advisor, and Infrastructure New Zealand Board Member – on building the infrastructure workforce of the future.
 Building Nations will explore the strategies, partnerships and workforce needed to realise this vision.

 Join us as we work together to shape the infrastructure New Zealand needs for generations to come.